 The more complicated an ad set-up is, the more likely it is that it will not deliver.
 Basically, to reach a goal your specific ad audience must perform a specific action.
 For example, your ad goal is to get people who interacted with similar ads by your competitors to complete a purchase on your website.

-This type of goal is extremely hard to reach.
-You should aim for something more doable – for example to get those people to sign up for your newsletter or at least click on your ad and get on your landing page.
+This type of goal is extremely hard to reach, and you should aim for something more doable – for example to get those people to sign up for your newsletter or at least click on your ad and get on your landing page.

 5. You Have Run Out of Advertising Budget